The Threat of Adversarial Attacks on Machine Learning in Network Security -- A Survey: Defending Against Adversarial Attacks

 \subsubsection{Defensive Distillation}

 Distillation technique was originally proposed by Hinton et al. \cite{hinton2015distilling} for transferring knowledge from large neural networks to smaller ones.
 To implement the distillation approach, Hinton et al. authors built 10 DNN models with same architecture and training method and use soft targets to avoid overfitting that occur when using hard targets.
-They proofed in their experiments that ensemble model is able to transfer knowledge to the distilled model better than individual models.
-However, ensemble requires large computation models have large network and large dataset.
-Therefore, they use learning specialist models that each use subset of dataset classes to reduce amount computation \cite{hinton2015distilling}.
+They proved in their experiments that ensemble model is able to transfer knowledge to the distilled model better than individual models.
+However, ensemble requires large computation models that have large networks and large datasets.
+Therefore, they use learning specialist models that each use a subset of dataset classes to reduce the amount of computation \cite{hinton2015distilling}.
 Also, it was adapted by Papernot et al. \cite{papernot2016distillation} to defend against adversarial crafting by using the output of the original neural network to train a smaller network rather than using the distillation as originally proposed by Hinton.
 Defensive distillation was initially tested against adversarial attacks in computer vision, but further research is required to determine its effectiveness in other applications such as malware detection.